nasa-fornax/fornax-images/scripts/README.md

-# Fornax Images Repo (beta)
+# Fornax Images Repo

 This repo houses Dockerfiles for building the Fornax Science Environment images.
-Each image is hosted in its directory. base-image is the base image that all others start from.
+Each image is hosted in its directory. fornax-base is the base image that all others start from.

-It also includes three GitHub workflows:
+It also includes the following GitHub workflows:

 - `image-build.yml`: build images whose code has changed in a push commit.
-The images will be tagged with branch name (e.g. `base-image:fix-issue-1` or `astro-default:fix-issue-34`).
+The images will be tagged with branch name (e.g. `fornax-base:fix-issue-1` or `fornax-main:fix-issue-34`).
  The images will be built and pushed to the container registry of the repo.

  This happens for every GitHub branch, not just "main".

-  NB: when `base-image` changes, its dependencies will **not** be rebuilt against the new `base-image` unless files change in that image itself.
+  NB: when `fornax-base` changes, its dependencies will **not** be rebuilt against the new `fornax-base` unless files change in that image itself.

 - `release.yml`: runs on a release, and it tags the image from which the release is coming from (typically main) with a release tag and symbolic tag named 'stable'.

 - `check-build-code.yml`: A workflow that runs the tests of the building scripts and tagging machinery when anything in "scripts" changes.

-- `run-tests.yml`: Running some tests using the demo notebooks.
+- `run-tests.yml`: Running some tests using the notebooks.
+Checking the environments, checking that the required packages are installed, and that all imports work.
+No full run.

 For each image built, it is pushed to the GitHub container registry associated with this repository.
-When an new image is built, AWS endpoint is called to delete the cached equivalent in the ECR.
+When an new image is built, AWS endpoint is called to notify the aws ECR of an image change.
-The next pull from the ECR updates its cache and uses the newly-built image from github.
+The next pull from the ECR pulls newly-built image from github.

 See the "Packages" link on the right hand side of the main repository page for a list of images in the container registry.

 See the "Actions" tab of the repository to see the results of each workflow.

-NB: The code in this directory has only been tested with Python3.11 and better.

-# Notable Changes After Moving to GH
+# Notable Changes

+## 05-2025
+- Add a starting jupyter base image: `jupyter-base` instead of the one from jupyter stack.
+- Rename images to: `fornax-base`, `formax-main` and `fornax-hea`.
+- `formax-main` uses separate environments for each notebeook.
+Also, the `notebook` environment is manged with `uv (pip)` rather than `conda` to resolve conflicts (#20).
+- Lock files are stored in the images.
+In `$CONDA_DIR/env?/` for conda and `$ENV_DIR/{env}` for non-conda environments.

+## Pre-04-2025
 - We use GitHub Container Registry instead of Amazon's.

 - Instead of image names like `fornax_images:base-image-XYZ`, and